 Martinelli's story provides several important insights:

 - Brands promise more than science delivers.
-Most trends that cost thousands of dollars provided only a temporary feeling
+Most trends costing thousands of dollars provided only a temporary feeling

 - Large expenses aren't always worth more.
 The $995 sauna brought more value than the $2,650 bed